Sustainability: Historical usage

-The idea itself goes back a very long time: Communities have always worried about the capacity of their environment to sustain them in the long term.
+The idea itself goes back a long time: Communities have always worried about the capacity of their environment to sustain them in the long term.
 Many ancient cultures, traditional societies, and indigenous peoples have restricted the use of natural resources.

 Comparison to sustainable development

 The terms sustainability and sustainable development are closely related.
 In fact, they are often used to mean the same thing.
 Both terms are linked with the "three dimensions of sustainability" concept.
 One distinction is that sustainability is a general concept, while sustainable development can be a policy or organizing principle.
 Scholars say sustainability is a broader concept because sustainable development focuses mainly on human well-being.

 Sustainable development has two linked goals.
 It aims to meet human development goals.
 It also aims to enable natural systems to provide the natural resources and ecosystem services needed for economies and society.
 The concept of sustainable development has come to focus on economic development, social development and environmental protection for future generations.